Aetopia/ZetaConfig/README.md

 3. Borderless Fullscreen is disabled.
 This is intentionally done to allow Special K to handle window scaling when in borderless fullscreen mode.

->You see the Pros and Cons of the Minimium Framerate setting here:
+>You see the Pros and Cons of the Minimium Framerate setting can be seen here:
 > https://github.com/Aetopia/Minimum-Framerate-Halo-Infinite